top of page

 1. Complete any remaining pruning, cleaning, and discard diseased leaf material.

 Here in northern California we "force" our tulips.
-What this means is that we refrigerate our tulips for a minimum of 10 weeks to mimic the cold temperatures the bulbs would otherwise experience being in the ground in colder areas of our country or Europe/the Netherlands.
+What this means is that we don't get enough natural "cold."
+We refrigerate our tulips for 8-10 weeks (ballpark) to mimic the cold temperatures the bulbs would otherwise experience being in the ground in colder areas of our country or Europe/the Netherlands.
 (The majority of our tulips originate from the latter.)

 We take our tulips out from refrigeration mid-December and plant them out in our beds.
 We can expect our first tulips to emerge and be ready to harvest by early March.